 Advanced mammogram technology

-Rush offers both digital mammogram (2-D) and breast tomosynthesis (3-D mammogram), which allows your diagnostic radiologists to detect small cancers that are not always apparent on digital mammography alone.
+Rush offers both digital mammography (2-D) and 3-D (breast tomosynthesis), which allows your diagnostic radiologists to detect small cancers that are not always apparent on digital mammography alone.

 A highly experienced team